Food Services Supplies – An Overview

 A reaffirmation of the proper hygiene practices is essential with periodic training programs as well as innovative approaches such as displays of signs with pictures of good practices.
 Again, language plays a major role and context.
 Cater to the employee’s known language.

 Lastly, use safe steps in food handling, cooking, and storage to prevent food-borne illness.
-You can’t see, smell, or taste harmful bacteria that may cause illness.
+You can’t always see, smell, or taste harmful bacteria that may cause illness.
 Keep food safety in mind for your employees, yourself, the consumer, and the general public.